undefinedDarkness/undefineddarkness.github.io/src/ricing/index.md

 #### I want rounded corners too
 Again, picom master has the thing for you, picom has implemented rounder corners in the xrender and legacy glx backends.

-A few window managers can draw rounded corners out of the box, so you might be able to utilize that.
+A few window managers can draw rounded corners out of the box, so you might be able to utilize that. (afaik awesome can)

 #### I want animations too
 Use one of the popular forks I guess :/, I don't know how well picom animations work, but I don't expect it to be spectacular.